🎧 Listen to the audio version of this post here.

-On the one hand, salespeople genuinely don’t know, but want to improve their game.
-On the other hand, deep down, they really do know the answer, but still don’t apply what they know.
+On one hand, they genuinely don’t know and want to improve their game.
+On the other hand, however, deep down, they do know, but don't apply what they know.

-Here’s some good news: You can be an A-player, too.
-It’s in you.
-You must simply hack away at everything that isn’t A-player material.
-Act like an A-player and you will become an A-player.
+Here's what's up: You can be an A-player, too.
+It’s already in you.
+Hack away at everything that isn’t A-player material.
+Act like an A-player and you'll become an A-player.

-While you prepare to leave the B team (or, um...the C team), ask yourself if you’re ready to:
+While you prepare to leave the B team (or, maybe for you, it's the C team), ask yourself if you’re ready to:

 - Hustle until you no longer have to introduce yourself